Headings and Text

 -

-You can edit or remove the link later by placing your cursor in the linked text and reopening the link input.
+To edit or remove a link, place your cursor inside the linked text and reopen the link dialog.

 Line breaks and spacing